John Iadarola: Career

 In May 2013, Iadarola debuted his own independent YouTube channel, The Damage Report.
 Topics typically include domestic and foreign politics, media criticism, technology, and social commentary on the news of the day.

-On September 25, 2013, Iadarola revealed on air that he is an atheist.
+On September 25, 2013, Iadarola said on air that he is an atheist.

-In 2017, John has appeared as a personality on the History Channel series: “The Ultimate Guide to Sounding Smart”.
+In 2017, John appeared as a personality on the History Channel series: “The Ultimate Guide to Sounding Smart”.

 Shot in 2017, Iadarola and co-host Chavala Madlena went on location to the Arctic to see and document the effects of climate change for the series True North a joint venture of The Young Turks and go90.
 Promoting the series in April 2018, Iadarola appeared with Bill Nye, the science guy and Dr. Kate Marvel.

-In May, 2018, TYT Network announced its inclusion in the new YouTube OTT programming service.
+In May 2018, TYT Network announced its inclusion in the new YouTube OTT programming service.
 At that time it also announced a new daily show called "The Damage Report" hosted by Iadarola.
 The audience of The Damage Report is collectively referred to as the "Dragon Squad".
 In June 2018, Iadarola was a guest on AirTalk.

+Personal life

+Iadarola is married to Mexican-American actress and TV host, Arlene Santana.

+On August 16, 2023, he announced on his Instagram page that Santana had given birth to their first child, daughter Reyna.